 Income and employment in New York

-New York currently ranks 22nd in terms of job creation with 305,100 new jobs.
-With that said, the current unemployment rate is still 4.3%, which is bit higher than the national unemployment rate of 3.7%.
+New York currently ranks 22nd in job creation with 305,100 new jobs.
+With that said, the current unemployment rate is still 4.3%, which is a bit higher than the national unemployment rate of 3.7%.
 It is a major improvement from what it was during the height of the pandemic — 16.5%.

 The state of New York is not a right-to-work state, but it is an employment-at-will state.
 This means an employer can fire any employee with or without a reason (barring illegal ones).